pytroll/satpy/doc/source/composites.rst

     >>> img.gamma(1.7)
     >>> img.show()

-This part is called `enhancement`, and is covered in more detail in LINK HERE.
+This part is called `enhancement`, and is covered in more detail in :doc:`enhancements`.

 DifferenceCompositor